Microservices are useful not as an architectural status symbol, but as a way to align domain boundaries, team structure, and responsibility.

 Lock API contracts and evolution rules

-Define schema/versioning policy, backward compatibility, idempotency requirements and partial-failure behavior.
+Define schema and versioning policy, backward compatibility, idempotency requirements, and partial-failure behavior.

 Step 4